open-ordinal/open-ordinal-api/ReadMe.md

 ## Documentation

-Head over to [the docs](docs/markdown/README.md) to read more about this tiny beast.
-For best experience clone the repository and open the `docs/html/index.html` in a browser.
+Head over to [the docs](https://openordinal.dev/docs/open-ordinal-api/) to read more about this tiny beast.

 ## Commands

-- `yarn install`: Get all the libraries that is needed for development and running this library.
+- `npm install`: Get all the libraries that is needed for development and running this library.
+- `npm run all`: Run the `build` and `docs` in sequence.
-- `yarn run build`: Builds the `src` to the `lib` folder and then minimize it to the `dist` folder.
+- `npm run build`: Builds the `src` to the `lib` folder and then minimize it to the `dist` folder.
-- `yarn run test`: The the same as `yarn build` and starts a dev-server hosted on port 9999.
+- `npm run test`: The the same as `npm build` and starts a dev-server hosted on port 9999.
-- `yarn run docs`: Builds the `docs`.
+- `npm run docs`: Builds the `docs`.

 ## Inscriptions
 All Open Ordinal inscriptions.